Mergers & Takeovers (Edexcel A Level Business): Revision Note

 Reviewed by: Jenna Quinn

-• Firms will often grow organically to the point where they are in a financial position to integrate with others
+• Firms often grow organically to the point where they are in a financial position to integrate with others

 • A merger occurs when two or more companies combine to form a new company

-• The original companies cease to exist and their assets and liabilities are transferred to the newly created entity
+• The original companies cease to exist, and their assets and liabilities are transferred to the newly created entity

 • A takeover occurs when one company purchases another company, often against its will